ADHD Explained

 I take too long on the walk, getting distracted by the beauty and serenity of nature.
 I am soothed by it but now I am in a rush.

-I used to be good at planning what to have for breakfast the previous day.
-Protein.
-But for some reason, this is difficult now.
 Is this a day for coffee?
 Real coffee or decaffeinated?
 If I have real coffee, I might stay awake tonight (and get verbal diarrhoea and possibly get hyper too).
 Decaf.
-I’m now cooking something that I have to rush down my throat 15 minutes before teaching.
+I’m now cooking something when I don’t have the time.
+I’m eating 30 minutes before teaching.
 Darn it!
 I forgot to take my pills.
-(Hyper-mobility is frequently comorbid with ADHD and gut sensitivity.
-I am supposed to take digestive enzymes before breakfast).
+(I am supposed to take digestive enzymes before breakfast).
 I’ll take them at lunchtime.
 Crikey, it’s 9.15 and my clients will be here soon.

 In the bathroom:

 Urgh, I look awful.
-I want to put my full face on.
-There’s no time!
-Just hurry up!
+I want to put makeup on.
+I do the basics.
+Hurry up!
+I need the loo.
+Hurry up!
 Your clients are arriving - I can hear the door opening.

 Teaching: